-- · an illegal character is entered
+- an 'illegal character' (one which falls outside XML strictures) is entered

 - a value may be out of range

 - totals do not add up correctly

-Validation errors MUST be corrected.
+Validation errors must be corrected.

 A validation query is reported where the data is unusual or unexpected and reflects a potential inaccuracy or omission in the underlying data in the schools' MIS or entry on the census form.
-For example, where no pupils are reported as having special educational needs or where there is a probability of data being omitted, such as permanent exclusions, of which many schools may genuinely have had none in the previous school year.
+For example: where no pupils are reported as having special educational needs; or where there is a probability of data being omitted - such as permanent exclusions, of which many schools may genuinely have had none in the previous school year.

-MIS software reports queries that should be investigated.
-As local authorities or the department will interrogate queries it is essential to investigate them, and amend data as necessary or provide suitable notepad explanations in COLLECT.
+Queries reported by MIS software must be investigated.
+Local authorities or the department will interrogate queries and it is essential to investigate them, amend data as necessary, or provide suitable notepad explanations in COLLECT.